tolgacatalpinar/UretGAN/README.md

 # UretGAN

-The related paper can be found here: https://github.com/tolgacatalpinar/UretGAN/blob/master/UretGAN_Final_Report.pdf The collaborators of the project are Arda Tümay, Tolga Çatalpınar, Naci Dalkıran
+The related paper can be found [here](https://github.com/tolgacatalpinar/UretGAN/blob/master/UretGAN_Final_Report.pdf) The collaborators of the project are Arda Tümay, Tolga Çatalpınar, Naci Dalkıran

 # Aim